psu13/mutable-hakyll/posts/i-apologize-to-sonly.md

 Since I could never make heads or tails of which Sony cameras did what things.
 I continued to ignore them.

-Then I couple of years ago I realized I was really tired of carrying my trusty but relatively large  Olympus cameras around and never using them because about 75% of the time the iPhone was a more effective tool to get the picture I wanted even if the final digital file was a bit marginal.
+Then I couple of years ago I realized I was really tired of carrying my relatively beloved but also relatively large  Olympus (now OMD) cameras around and never using.
+Over time things evolved so that 75% of the time the iPhone was a more effective tool to get the picture I wanted even if the final digital file was a bit marginal.
 What I found most annoying about the OMD bodies was that they were expensive and large, and to make up for it their basic functionality (focus, exposure, etc) had not improved since the mid 2010s.
 The focus performance was particularly useless.
 The only focus mode that really worked was single frame, center sensor only.
 So if the thing you were taking a picture of moved at the wrong time you were fucked.

 My short time with the one Nikon mirrorless camera that I bought made me realize that the _right_ way to do this was to lock focus in _continuous_ mode and have the camera make sure it stuck.
 All of the modern Nikon, Canon and Sony cameras work this way.
-But not Olympus.
+But not OMD.

 So I looked around for smaller fixed lens camera that had a focus system that worked like this.
-To my chagrin there is only one that is also available at a reasonable price, and it was made by Sony.
+To my chagrin there was really only one that is also available at a reasonable price, and it was made by Sony.
 It has the most Sony-style name: RX100 Mark VII.

 I held my nose and bought it and took it with my on some trips instead of the Olympus cameras.